 It’s time to get into action!

 Beginning right away with the key steps on how to build community that thrives.

-It’s highly recommended to first choose a community platform.
+It’s highly recommended first to choose a community platform.
 Why?
 Because it will educate and guide you to take steps further.
 You will learn about the possibilities for growth and earning potential by experiencing the platform.
 It will also give you a good understanding of how you can enhance your community.

 Now, there are several community platforms out there.
-But, how to pick the right one?
+But how to pick the right one?